-As she was taking a deep breath, she placed her forefinger on the trigger with her right eye was glancing through the scope.
-The cold night didn’t trouble her core interest.
-She moved her hunting rifle gradually to one side after she spotted a sign of a brown wolf running in the woods.
+She drew a deep breath and placed her finger on the trigger with her right eye glanced through the scope.
+The chill night didn’t disturb her interest.
+She shifted her hunting rifle gently to the left side after she spotted a sign of a brown wolf running in the woods.
 It was quick but not as quick as her silver bullet when she pulled the trigger.
-The wolf howled in torment before it slumped against a tree—in its final breath.
+The wolf howled in agony before it collapsed against a tree and was living its final moment.

 Zia grinned, reloaded her hunting rifle and took another shot.
-This time it was making a beeline for the head of the wolf.
-Two empty shells dropped by her boots before a long wolf-whistle could be heard.
+This time, the bullet made a beeline for the head of the wolf.
+Two empty shells dropped by her boots before someone wolf-whistled to her.
 Glancing through her scope once more, she saw her boyfriend, Brody, offered her a go-ahead before he hauled the dead wolf into a black body bag.

 Twenty-five thousand dollar worth of a dead wolf.

 She used the zip line from her sniper’s nest to get to Brody’s position.
 Her older brother, Clay, drove the truck closer to load the dead wolf.